rkvarma4518/GUI-calculator/Calculator-rkvarma4518/Readme.md

 2.Then install tkinter module using command 'pip install tkinter'.

-3.Next install any python interpreter IDLE.
+3.Open python IDLE.

-4.Open 'Calculator.py' file in installed IDLE.
+4.Open 'Calculator.py' file in IDLE.

 5.And run this code.